Atlante F.C.: The third crown at Quintana Roo

-On May 14, 2007, Atlante officially left the Estadio Azteca because its games there were not profitable.
-This was largely due to poor attendance at its home matches.
-They hoped that the move to Estadio Andrés Quintana Roo of Cancún, Quintana Roo, would grow back its popularity and improve attendance.
+On 14 May 2007, Atlante officially left the Estadio Azteca because its games there were not profitable, largely due to poor attendance.
+They hoped that the relocation to the Estadio Andrés Quintana Roo in Cancún, Quintana Roo, would regrow its popularity and improve attendance.
 In a fantastic tournament, Atlante adapted quickly to its new venue and began winning important matches, either at home or visiting.
 Following a tough play-off against Cruz Azul and Guadalajara, Atlante faced Pumas UNAM for the title's final series.
-On December 9, 2007, only 5 months after arriving at its new venue, and after a great series of matches played by goalie Federico Vilar, as well as remarkable matches of Giancarlo Maldonado, Gabriel Pereyra, Javier Muñoz, José Joel "El Chicharo" González and Clemente Ovalle (who scored the championship goal, 4 minutes before the end of the game), Atlante earned its third championship, growing back its popularity nationwide and especially at its new home city, Cancún.
+On 9 December 2007, only five months after arriving at its new venue, and after a great series of matches played by goalie Federico Vilar, as well as remarkable matches of Giancarlo Maldonado, Gabriel Pereyra, Javier Muñoz, José Joel "El Chicharo" González and Clemente Ovalle (who scored the championship goal, four minutes before the end of the game), Atlante earned its third championship, growing back its popularity nationwide and especially at its new home city, Cancún.

 Atlante won the Apertura 2007 Championship and by doing so, it qualified to the CONCACAF Champions' Cup 2008, where they were eliminated by Costa Rican Saprissa in the quarter-finals.
 By winning its title, Atlante qualified as well to the SuperLiga 2008, where they were eliminated by the New England Revolution at the semi-final stage.
 Atlante joined Santos Laguna, Cruz Azul, and Pumas UNAM at the CONCACAF Champions League in its inaugural season 2008–09, where they reached the final match against Cruz Azul.
 Atlante won the series 2–0, thus being crowned as CONCACAF Club Champion and earning the right to play at the 2009 FIFA Club World Cup in Abu Dhabi, United Arab Emirates.